Ion: Formation of polyatomic ions

-An electrostatic potential map of the nitrate ion (2NO3-).
+An electrostatic potential map of the nitrate ion (NO_{3}-).
 The 3-dimensional shell represents a single arbitrary isopotential.

 Polyatomic and molecular ions are often formed by the gaining or losing of elemental ions such as a proton, H+, in neutral molecules.
-For example, when ammonia, NH3, accepts a proton, H+—a process called protonation—it forms the ammonium ion, NH4+.
+For example, when ammonia, NH3, accepts a proton, H+—a process called protonation—it forms the ammonium ion, NH_{4}+.
 Ammonia and ammonium have the same number of electrons in essentially the same electronic configuration, but ammonium has an extra proton that gives it a net positive charge.

-Ammonia can also lose an electron to gain a positive charge, forming the ion NH3+.
+Ammonia can also lose an electron to gain a positive charge, forming the ion NH_{3}+.
 However, this ion is unstable, because it has an incomplete valence shell around the nitrogen atom, making it a very reactive radical ion.

 Due to the instability of radical ions, polyatomic and molecular ions are usually formed by gaining or losing elemental ions such as H+, rather than gaining or losing electrons.
 This allows the molecule to preserve its stable electronic configuration while acquiring an electrical charge.